Catapush/catapush-flutter-sdk/SETUP.md

 await Catapush.shared.sendMessage(CatapushSendMessage(text: "example"))
 ```

-To receive a message check the catapushMessageReceived method of your CatapushMessageDelegate.
+To receive a message check the `catapushMessageReceived` method of your `CatapushMessageDelegate`.
 ```dart
 @override
 void catapushMessageReceived(CatapushMessage message) {